meetNKY: Especially during the pandemic, these lovely NKY outdoor dining options may fill the void

 Alexandria Brewing Company

-Grab some craft beer and some food from Four Mile Pig and hang out on the picnic tables all night long.
+Grab some craft beer and some food from rotating food trucks and hang out on the picnic tables all night long.
 If you’re lucky, you might catch some live music!

 Knuck ‘N Futz